-The 50-pin internal and 68-pin internal and external connectors are included on the board for flexibility in attaching SCSI devices to the system.
+Both internal and external 50-pin connectors are included on the board for flexibility in attaching SCSI devices to the system.

 This section describes the adapter's functional hardware operation.
 It covers the hardware control registers that are mapped into the system's I/O address space.
 It also describes command use, data flow and hardware management.